 We proceed to define formally what we mean by relations in this paper. \begin{definition}[Relation] A relation is a real-valued function $f$ over $n \times m$ data matrices~$X$.
 Given a set of tiles $T$, we say that that $T$ preserves the relation $f$, if $f(X)=f(\Pi(X))$ is satisfied for all permutations $\Pi$ allowed by $T$.
 Otherwise, we say that $T$ breaks the relation~$f$. \end{definition} Thus, we use the term relation to denote any structure in the data which can be controlled (that is, essentially broken if need be) in the permutation scheme parametrised by the tile constraints.
-In practise, some tolerance could be included into the above definition for condition $f(X)=f(\Pi(X))$ instead of exact equivalence.
+In practise, some tolerance could be included in the above definition for the condition $f(X)=f(\Pi(X))$ instead of exact equivalence.
 Examples of relations conforming to the above definition include correlations between attributes, and cluster structures.
 For example, for a real valued data matrix a relation could be defined as a covariance between columns $a$ and $b$, i.e., $f(X)=\sum\nolimits_{i=1}^n{X(i,a)X(i,b)}/n$.
-A set of tiles that contains a tile $t=([n],\{a,b\})$ would preserve this relation.
-On the other hand, a set of tiles which would allow some of the rows in columns $a$ and $b$ to be permuted independently would break the relation $f$.
-Another example of a possible relation would be the scagnostics for a scatterplot visualisation \citep{wilkinson:2005:a}.
+A set of tiles containing a tile $t=([n],\{a,b\})$ preserves this relation.
+On the other hand, a set of tiles allowing some of the rows in columns $a$ and $b$ to be permuted independently breaks the relation $f$.
+Another example of a possible relation are the scagnostics for a scatterplot visualisation \citep{wilkinson:2005:a}.

 We make an implicit assumption that if the user observes in the data that certain (visual) relations are preserved, then the user can conclude that the data also obeys constraints that preserve those same relations.
 The user can then add these constraints to the background distribution.
-Notice that the relations $f$ correspond to visual patterns (correlations, cluster structures, outliers etc.) that the user could possibly observe.
-The relations $f$ would not be evaluated by the computer, but they would be part of the user's cognitive processing of the visualisations.
+Note that the relations $f$ correspond to visual patterns (correlations, cluster structures, outliers etc.) which the user possibly observes.
+The relations $f$ are not evaluated by the computer, but they are part of the user's cognitive processing of the visualisations.
 Therefore, in practical applications, there is usually no need---nor would it be possible---to define all of the relations $f$ explicitly.
-For our purposes it is enough that the user can to a reasonable accuracy match the observed visual relations in the data to the corresponding constraints.
+For our purposes it suffices that the user can to a reasonable accuracy match the observed visual relations in the data to the corresponding constraints.